igna-s/Chatbot_like_GroxAI/README.md

 Here’s how the main repository files are organized:

-- `Final_Test.ipynb`: The main notebook to run a full demonstration of the system, integrating voice input, Gemini, and cloned voice output.
+- `Final_Test.ipynb`: The main notebook to run a full demonstration of the system, integrating text input, Gemini, and cloned voice output.
-- `Links.txt`: A curated list of useful links and resources for the technologies used in the project.
+- `Links.txt`: A list of useful links and resources for the technologies used in the project.

 **`Extra/` Folder:**

-- `preprosessing_audio_RVC_training.ipynb`: A crucial notebook containing the process for preparing your audio datasets. **This is the first step to training a custom voice model in Applio.**
+- `preprosessing_audio_RVC_training.ipynb`: A notebook containing the process for preparing your audio datasets. **This is the first step to training a custom voice model**

 **`Tests/` Folder:**